bigchsta62/goodBurger/README.md

 ## Installation
-* To run this code locally, you with need to for the repo and install the following node modules:
+* To run this code locally, you with need to fork the repo and install the following node modules:

    *mysql - https://www.npmjs.com/package/mysql